 Disclaimer: We are not Primerica.
 This is simply our Primerica Life Insurance review.

-And it’s working well enough that they actually went public and are traded on the New York Stock Exchange as of today.
+And it’s working well enough that they actually went public and are traded on the New York Stock Exchange.

 If you don’t want to read this entire overview of Primerica, just digest this one piece of information: